chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

 * `USER_PROVISIONING_ENVIRONMENT`: Environment name used as base path in User Provisioner KV System to store/retrieve user data.
 * `USER_PROVISIONING_RETRY_LOCK`: If `true` and User Provisioning System fails to find an available user, it will wait 30 seconds and retry again.
 If it fails again, a RuntimeException is raised.
 When `false`, the exception will be raised the first time the provisioner fails to find an available user.
-* `SELENIUM_MAX_WAIT_SECONDS_FOR_ELEMENT`: Optional argument: defines maximum number of seconds selenium web driver waits for a DOM element to meet certain conditions, like: be clickable, visible, etc. If variable is not defined, then tests use wait values programmed within the framework.
 * `CUCUMBER_TAGS`: Optional argument: Ability to add custom tag expressions to overwrite default test runner tags.
 Currently only works when running in Docker.
 Example value: `(@navigation or @login) and not @ignore` For more details on tag expressions, see: https://github.com/cucumber/cucumber/tree/master/tag-expressions